 Diagnosing IBS can be challenging, particularly in women on their menstrual cycle.
 Cramping associated with menstruation may be confused with abdominal cramping and vice versa.

-Abdominal pain for 6 months or more presenting with 2 out of 3 of the following criteria points to a positive IBS diagnosis:
+According to the Rome criteria, abdominal pain for 6 months or more presenting with 2 out of 3 of the following criteria points to a positive IBS diagnosis:

 - Pain or relief related to bowel movements